IWTC Corry Station Sailor Trains to Protect and Defend America

+By Damage Controlman Seaman Neo B. Greene III, Center for Information Warfare Training

+PENSACOLA, Fla. — A Phoenix, Arizona native is stationed at a Navy training command to learn how to be an information warfare professional who is armed with the skills necessary to protect and defend America around the world.

-210225-N-KJ380-1004 PENSACOLA, Fla.
-(Feb.
-25, 2021) - Seaman Karah N. Moreland, a Phoenix, Arizona native, is stationed onboard Naval Air Station Pensacola Corry Station, Pensacola, Florida, at the Information Warfare Training Command (IWTC) Corry Station for Information Systems Technician (IT) ‘A’ School.
-(U.S. Navy photo by Damage Controlman Seaman Neo B. Greene III)
+Over the past month, Seaman Karah N. Moreland has been stationed onboard Naval Air Station Pensacola Corry Station, Pensacola, Florida, at the Information Warfare Training Command (IWTC) Corry Station for Information Systems Technician (IT) ‘A’ School.
+Once she graduated basic training, officially a Sailor, she transferred here where she is awaiting to begin training.

+In the Navy, information technology plays an important role in everything from electronic mail systems, to shipboard control systems, to special intelligence systems.
+Navy ITs are enlisted Sailors who engage in a broad range of responsibilities, including network administration, database management and computer hardware and software implementation.
+Some of their responsibilities include: Operating and maintaining Navy global satellite telecommunications systems; serving as admin on mainframe computers and local and wide area networks; implementing micro-computer systems throughout the fleet; serving as an important part of the information warfare community in its mission to gain a deep understanding of the inner workings of adversaries; and developing unmatched knowledge of the battlespace during wartime.

+Moreland graduated from Mountain Pointe High School in 2020 before deciding to leave her hometown to join the Navy this past November.
+She is looking forward to be a part of a team and traveling while she learns to succeed in a field that she is unfamiliar with.

 |Date Taken: